NematiLab/bmijc/index.md

 ## Sign up to present
 <a name="signup"></a>

 If you'd like to present a paper or teach a methods workshop, please sign up on [our Google Spreadsheet](https://docs.google.com/spreadsheets/d/1HAbPUJqG1CfmrVLARFLbxASiGBQ65ZB3ri1jLS8TTGg/edit#gid=1168976780).
-Note you must request access to the doc.